Yak101/800-63B-ImplGuide/sec4_aal.md

 * Replay resistance
 * Authentication intent

-Some of these charactistics are satisfied jointly by the authenticator and verifier, while others are primarily authenticator characteristics.
+Some of these characteristics are satisfied jointly by the authenticator and verifier, while others are primarily authenticator characteristics.
 When multiple authenticators are used, these requirements are satisfied by the use of at least one authenticator with the required characteristic.
 For example, if a hardware-based authenticator that is not verifier impersonation resistant is used, a software-based authenticator that provides verifier impersonation resistance will satisfy that requirement.

 #### 4.3.1 Permitted Authenticator Types